learning-zone/python-basics/README.md

 For more insight on operators, refer to Operators in Python.

-Q.31.
-How would you work with numbers other than those in the decimal number system?
+#### Q. How would you work with numbers other than those in the decimal number system?

 With Python, it is possible to type numbers in binary, octal, and hexadecimal.